 Example: Ned crashes his motorcycle into a car parked in someone’s driveway.
 The owner of the car sues Ned to recover the costs of repairing his car.
 However, the reason Ned crashed into the car was because he was trying to avoid hitting a child who had run into the street to chase after a ball.
 Because he was doing his best to avoid injuring the child, Ned’s failure to exercise the ordinary duty of care is excused.

-4. Does a plaintiff’s own negligence negate a defendant’s duty of care?
+4. Does my own negligence negate a defendant’s duty of care?

-A plaintiff’s negligence does not negate any duty of care owed to him by the defendant.
-However, it could affect his ability to recover damages.
+Your negligence does not negate any duty of care owed to you by the defendant.
+However, it could affect your ability to recover damages.

-Under Nevada’s comparative negligence law, a defendant is not liable to the plaintiff if the plaintiff was more than 50% responsible for an injury or accident, even though the defendant owes the plaintiff a duty of care.
+Under Nevada’s comparative negligence law, a defendant is not liable to you if you were more than 50% responsible for an injury or accident, even though the defendant owes you a duty of care.

-If the plaintiff was less than 50% responsible, his recovery will be reduced by the percentage of the accident or injury for which he was responsible.
+If you were less than 50% responsible, your recovery will be reduced by the percentage of the accident or injury for which you were responsible.

 Example: Veronica is driving 15 mph over the posted speed limit on a Las Vegas street when she gets into an accident with a truck that runs a stop sign.
 The truck driver sues her for his spinal injury.
 Technically, both drivers have a duty of care to other drivers and pedestrians on Nevada streets.
 However, a jury determines that the trucker was 60% liable for the accident.
 So even though Veronica had a duty of care to him, he cannot recover for his injuries.